LHFO94/Hack-all-the-boxes/friendzone/writeup.md

 ## Notes & Writeup for the Friendzonebox

+# Checking open ports

 Run the following command to check for open ports:

 ```shell
 nmap -A -sC -sV 10.10.10.123
 ```

-This resulted in the following nmap out
+This resulted in the following nmap output

 ```shell
 Starting Nmap 7.80 ( https://nmap.org ) at 2020-10-21 01:20 CEST